ralfw/exercises_in_programming_problem_solving/sudoku/README.md

 From what I can see errors have two forms:

 * Applying the constrains leads to a cell with no candidates left.
-* Fixing cells leads to two cells with the same solution number within a cell's *constraint horizon*.
+* Fixing cells leads to two cells with the same solution number within a row, column or box in a cell's *constraint horizon*.

 Here's an example for the latter: